Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Dec 14th 2024 v1.74b

 - New Weapon Creator script, Weapon Lists are found in the Weapons tab, Includes most Official Melee and Ranged weapons.
 - New Custom Race added to Race dropdown, will allow entering own Race.
-See setting's tab for Custom Race Stating Characteristics Modifier, this allows the Char Roll to generate starting Charactistics for the Customer Race.
+See setting's tab for Custom Race Stating Characteristics Modifier, this allows the Char Roll to generate starting Characteristics for the Custom Race.
 - Fix issue with Dual Wield trigger checkbox not showing correctly in Declare Actions section.
 - Fix issue with impact/damaging not showing on Attack rolls with Size modifier Large Vs Small.
 - Fix mixed up Impact/Impale checkboxes on the NPC pages.